marco-tav/calculator/README.md

 ## Status

-Preliminary design is finished, number buttons print to the calculator's screen and also append their value to a variable when clicked.
+Preliminary design is finished.
+The calculator will perform only one calcultation for now.
 The rest of the functionality is still to be done.